lcates/perbyte.github.io/_posts/2014-07-26-POCO-Reader.md

 ###How about ORMs?###

-For data access a well designed ORM can be a huge boon to productivity and code quality.
+For data access, a well designed ORM can be a huge boon to productivity and code quality.
 Using Entity Framework or NHibernate is like riding shotgun in a Hummer Limo.
 You'll have a chauffeur and you'll get there in style.
 You will, however, need to speak up and yell at the driver if you know a better route, assuming they listen, and good luck finding a close parking spot with that behemoth.

 I'm just looking to run a couple of SQL statements and get the data.
 For this situation they really take the simple out of KISS.
 Keep it.
 Stupid.